| Sign Up | Google+

 A projection of the movement in the BCS standings to be released Sunday night.

-Several upsets of Top-10 teams will serve to rearrange the look of the BCS standings this week, just two weeks into the poll.
-LSU and Alabama, the current No. 1 and No. 2 teams in the poll should stay exactly where they are.
-Oklahoma, however, will drop from No. 3 in the poll to potentially out of the Top-10.
-Usually the fall wouldn't be as pronounced for a previously undefeated team, but the Sooners lost to an unranked Texas Tech squad while allowing 41 points at home.
+Several upsets of Top-10 teams this week will serve to rearrange the look of the BCS standings, just two weeks into the poll.
+LSU and Alabama, the current No. 1 and No. 2 teams in the poll should stay exactly where they are...for this week at least.
+Oklahoma, however, will drop from No. 3 in the poll and potentially out of the Top-10.
+Usually the fall wouldn't be as pronounced for a previously-undefeated team, but the Sooners lost to an unranked Texas Tech squad while allowing 41 points at home.
 That won't look too good to the computers.

 Wisconsin should occupy the No. 13 spot, but could fall as far as No. 14.
 However, I believe that the idle South Carolina Gamecocks will stay in that spot for the time being, though they could experience stiff competition from Michigan State, who was No. 16 and knocked off the Badgers Saturday.